-11.3.3.2 Enhanced unipolar OFDM (eU-OFDM)
+11.3.4.2 Enhanced unipolar OFDM (eU-OFDM)

-An optional alternative modulation approach is the eU-OFDM.
-It constitutes of a digital processing algorithm, which turns the bipolar OFDM signal into a strictly unipolar information signal without the addition of an energy intensive DC component that carries no additional information.
+The eU-OFDM is an optional alternative modulation approach.
+It turns the bipolar OFDM signal into a strictly unipolar information signal without the addition of an energy intensive DC component.

-The transmitter signals to the receiver the new transmission PHY mode using the eU and STR bits in the advanced modulation PHY header.
+The transmitter sends the new transmission PHY mode to the receiver using the eU and STR bits in the advanced modulation PHY header.
 For conformance purposes, the preamble and the PHY headers are encoded in a DC-biased OFDM fashion.
-Following the four BPSK OFDM symbols containing the PHY header, as well as the NMIMO MIMO pilot symbols when applicable, the data field is encoded in a eU-OFDM fashion, as shown in Figure 90.
-The eU-OFDM algorithm works as follows.
+Following the four BPSK OFDM symbols containing the PHY header, as well as the NMIMO MIMO pilot symbols when applicable, the payload field is encoded in an eU-OFDM fashion, as shown in Figure 90.

-Enhanced Unipolar OFDM (eU-OFDM)
+Figure 90 Enhanced Unipolar OFDM (eU-OFDM)

-11.3.3.3 Data stream mapping with one stream for eU-OFDM
+11.3.4.3 Data stream mapping with one stream for eU-OFDM

-For a single eU-OFDM stream, specified by STR = '0', two consecutive copies of every OFDM symbol are generated.
-The polarity of the samples in the second copy is inverted, and finally, all negative samples in the resulting time-domain signal are set to zero.
-The resulting positive signal is used to modulate the transmitter.
-The concept is illustrated in Figure 91.
+A single eU-OFDM stream is specified by STR = '0' in the advanced modulation header.
+Two consecutive copies of every OFDM symbol shall be generated.
+The polarity of the samples in the second copy is inverted.
+All negative samples in the resulting time-domain signal shall be set to zero.
+The resulting positive signal is used to modulate the transmitter as illustrated in Figure 91.

-Unipolar OFDM generation (1 stream)
+Figure 91 Unipolar OFDM generation (1 stream)

-11.3.3.4 Data stream mapping with two streams for eU-OFDM
+11.3.4.4 Data stream mapping with two streams for eU-OFDM

-For two eU-OFDM streams cases, every three OFDM symbols are grouped into an eU-OFDM block, where the first two symbols are assigned to data stream 1 (St1) and the remaining one symbol is assigned to data stream 2 (St2).
-The two symbols in St1 are modulated using the algorithm described for STR='0'.
-The symbol in St2 is modulated in a similar manner, but instead of two copies, four consecutive copies are created for the OFDM symbol in St2, where the first two copies are kept unchanged, while the polarity of the samples in the next two copies is inverted.
-Following this procedure, all negative samples in St1 and St2 are removed, and the two signals are summed.
-Any time domain oversampling and pulse shaping should be done after the removal of the negative samples.
-If done before the negative samples are removed, the oversampling and pulse shaping should also be performed at the receiver side during the signal re-modulation process required for the data recovery as explained in the RX algorithm.
-The resulting positive signal is used to modulate the transmitter.
-The concept is presented in Figure 92.
+The two eU-OFDM streams cases group every three OFDM symbols into an eU-OFDM block.
+The first two symbols are assigned to data stream 1 (St1) and the third symbol is assigned to data stream 2 (St2).
+The two symbols in St1 are modulated using the algorithm described for single eU-OFDM stream.
+The symbol in St2 is modulated to four consecutive copies, where the first two copies are kept unchanged, while the polarity of the samples in the next two copies is inverted.
+The resulting positive signal is used to modulate the transmitter as illustrated in Figure 92.

-Unipolar OFDM generation (2 streams)
+Figure 92 Unipolar OFDM generation (2 streams)

-11.3.3.5 Data stream mapping with three streams for eU-OFDM
+11.3.4.5 Data stream mapping with three streams for eU-OFDM